top of page

 Sep 226 min read

 Episode 78.
-Living With Pain
+Living with Pain

 Pain isn't really our enemy.
 We think it is, but it's not.
 It's a process that too often we try to run away from when we should be embracing it.
 As humans, we know how to feel pain like no one else.
 Not only do we feel physical pain, but we're experts in carrying pain over from our experiences.
 Our intelligence relative to other species on earth is not just a blessing.